Downsizing of Star Formation Measured from the Clustered Infrared Background Correlated with Quasars: The Clustered Infrared Background

 \subsection{Halo Model Implementation}

+In the implementation of our HOD model, all parameters relating to the HOD of quasars is fixed, and we fit for physical parameters pertaining to the HOD of Dusty Star Forming Galaxies.
 We fit each redshift bin independently with the HOD model convolved with the PSF, Equation~(\ref{wconv}).
 Each redshift bin is divided into four smaller bins at which $P(k,z)$ is calculated, and then we integrate to arrive at $P(k_\theta)$.
 In the model there are six free parameters.
 Three parameters determine the DSFG HOD model: $M_\mathrm{eff}$, the most effective halo mass at hosting the clustered DSFG sources, $L_0$, the global normalization parameter for the $L-M$ relation, and $T_d$, the dust temperature describing the shape of the DSFG's SEDs.
 We simultaneously fit the data for the amplitude of the mean far-infrared emission from the quasars using a Gaussian with FWHM equal to that of the \textit{Herschel}-SPIRE beams at each respective wavelength.
 The three amplitudes are not a part of the halo model, but we fit the full model as the amplitudes times the PSF plus the halo model curve.

 We assume flat priors for all of our fitting parameters except the dust temperature.
-The DSFG HOD parameter priors are $10\leq\log(M_\mathrm{eff}/M_\odot)\leq14$, 1e-3 $\leq L_0/(L_\odot/M_\odot) \leq 5$, and we put a Gaussian prior on the dust temperature $T_d$ with a mean of 30~K and standard deviation of 10~K. The minimum $M_\mathrm{eff}$ is set by the minimum mass for hosting a DSFG, while the maximum is a cluster-scale mass that provides a physical upper limit for the range of redshifts probed.
+The DSFG HOD parameter priors are $10\leq\log(M_\mathrm{eff}/M_\odot)\leq14$, 1e-3 $\leq L_0/(L_\odot/M_\odot) \leq 5$, and we put a Gaussian prior on the dust temperature $T_d$ with a mean of 30~K and standard deviation of 10~K. This prior on the temperature is in line with expectations for the mean dust temperatures of DSFG SEDs \citep{case14}.
+The minimum $M_\mathrm{eff}$ is set by the minimum mass for hosting a DSFG, while the maximum is a cluster-scale mass that provides a physical upper limit for the range of redshifts probed.
 Beyond 10$^{14} M_\odot$, the $z>2$ halo mass function drops rapidly.
 The PSF amplitudes are constrained to be between 1-100\% of the amplitude of the first bin of the surface brightness profile for each respective wavelength.